 We have given you the basics, as we view them, and how we would like them to be conducted.
 There is no section in this manual concerning "Teamwork."
 The reason for this is that we feel this topic falls under the "Common Sense" category.
-We expect our staff at Jonathan's Restaurant to possess this common sense from the word "GO."
+We expect our staff at the Wurst Haus German Deli & Restaurant to possess this common sense from the word "GO."

 We want you to use the service tips in the manual, along with your common sense, and above all, YOUR individuality, to help create an atmosphere that will encourage good times for our guests, and yourself.
-When this happens, you will be ensuring the success of not only Jonathan's Restaurant, but also yourself.
+When this happens, you will be ensuring the success of not only the Wurst Haus German Deli & Restaurant, but also yourself.